Nathanos56/CS260-Startup/README.md

 - Images are persistently stored until I approve or reject them
 - Approve or Reject images
 - Notify people when their image is accepted or rejected
+- See the three most recently approved images

 ## Technologies
 - HTML - Three HTML pages.
 One for login, one for uploading images, and one for approving/rejecting images.